Retain registration while not practising

-You can elect to be retained on the Register when you receive your annual APC renewal form, or at any time during the year.
-Fill out and return an application to be retained form and pay the annual retention fee.
+You can elect to be retained on the Register when you complete your APC renewal form.
+Use our online services to tell us your practising intentions and pay the annual retention fee.

 Maintain continuing professional development and other recertification requirements

 You must continue to keep up your recertification requirements such as your continuing professional development hours and peer contact activities.
 This is very important if you are not likely to practise for a period of 3 years or more.

 Recency of practice

 If you have not held an APC in New Zealand or practised in another country within the last 3 years, you must satisfy the Council that you meet the required standards of competence before you can be issued with an APC.